MicrosoftDocs/cpp-docs/docs/mfc/reference/cframewnd-class.md

  This function is called by the framework when the user causes a drop operation by releasing the left mouse button while dragging the control bar over a location that is not available for docking.

 ##  <a name="getactivedocument"></a>  CFrameWnd::GetActiveDocument
- Call this member function to obtain a pointer to the current **CDocument** attached to the current active view.
+ Call this member function to obtain a pointer to the current `CDocument` attached to the current active view.

 ```
 virtual CDocument* GetActiveDocument();
 ```

 ### Return Value
  A pointer to the current [CDocument](../../mfc/reference/cdocument-class.md).
-If there is no current document, returns **NULL**.
+If there is no current document, returns NULL.

 ##  <a name="getactiveframe"></a>  CFrameWnd::GetActiveFrame
  Call this member function to obtain a pointer to the active multiple document interface (MDI) child window of an MDI frame window.